Qué ver en Nueva Delhi, Tumba Humayun

 From New Delhi to Agra

-Our third day in India we left New Delhi to Agra to see the Taj Mahal.
+Our third day in India we left New Delhi to Agra to see the amazing Taj Mahal.
 In my next article I will tell you about our experience visiting the most famous funeral monument in the world (with permission from the Pyramids of Egypt).

 Live like you’re going to die tomorrow, learn like you’re going to live forever.